rakyll/goproxy-s3/README.md

 goproxy-s3: 2022/03/29 09:43:32 Admin server is starting at ":9999"
 ```

-To copy a package and its transient dependencies to S3, send a POST request to
+To copy a package and its transient dependencies to S3:
-the admin endpoint.
-An example:
 ```
 $ curl -X POST http://localhost:9999/golang.org/x/text@v0.3.7
 ```